-Warrior women are women who are skilled in combat and take part in battle, warfare etc.
+Warrior women are women who are trained in the arts of warfare and take part in battle, warfare etc.

 In Westeros male warriors are plentiful.
 Westerosi warrior women on the other hand are quite uncommon.
 Westerosi women however are not forbidden from becoming warriors but neither is it encouraged or seen as acceptable and feminine by many Westerosi.
 Nor is a woman viewed as a suitable opponent for men, especially during one-to-one combat.
 Even hitting a shield with the image of a woman can make a man feel unchivalrous.